• The goal is to increase the employability of all participants to help them obtain paid employment that will lead to self sufficiency

-The Workplace Success Program is funded by the Department of Health and Human Services and represents collaboration between the Division of Family Assistance, SNHS, and the other New Hampshire Community Action Agencies to enable FANF recipients to move from welfare to work.
+The Workplace Success (WPS) Program is funded by the NH Department of Health and Human Services (DHHS) and represents a collaboration between the Division of Family Assistance, SNHS, and the other New Hampshire Community Action Agencies to enable TANF recipients to move from welfare to work.
 Workplace Success provides participants in the New Hampshire Employment Program (NHEP) with the skills, knowledge, experience, and support needed to obtain paid employment.

-The program prepares participants to enter the workforce by providing them a comprehensive set of workforce development services starting with a rigorous vocational assessment process leading to a personal Career Plan.
+The program prepares participants to enter the workforce by providing them a broad set of workforce development services starting with an in-depth vocational assessment process leading to a personal Career Plan.

-Once the job goals are identified, participants typically engage in Job Readiness and Job Search workshops addressing preparation of job applications, cover letters and resumes, interviewing skills, Thank You notes and follow up, as well as appropriate dress, time management, portfolio development, financial literacy, and balancing work and family.
+Once their career pathways are identified, participants typically engage in Job Readiness and Job Search workshops addressing preparation of job applications, cover letters and resumes, interviewing skills, Thank You notes and follow up, as well as appropriate dress, time management, career portfolio development, financial literacy, and balancing work and family.

 Job Club is an important daily group activity that enables participants to practice mock interview skills, networking techniques, meet local employers and job search experts, research job prospects, and share job search experiences.

-Embedded Work & Skills Training is used to introduce and reinforce new skills needed in most jobs such as keyboarding, basic computer literacy, customer service, critical thinking, communication skills, stress management and other useful skills.
-Participants successfully completing these activities or demonstrating competency in these areas become involved in work-connected activities beginning with Service Bureau.
+Embedded /Work Skills Training is used to introduce and reinforce new skills needed in most jobs such as keyboarding, basic computer literacy, customer service, critical thinking, communication skills, stress management and other useful skills.
+Participants successfully completing these activities or demonstrating competency in these areas then become involved in work-centered activities beginning with Service Bureau.

 The On the Job Training (OJT) Program reimburses employers to offset some of the costs associated with supervising and training NHEP participants as newly hired full-time employees in their company workforce.
 The OJT program is especially useful to employers expanding their business and who need workers trained in specific job skills.

-In an effort to stretch its resources and serve more participants, NHEP has partnered with the Work Investment Act (WIA) Program to fund OJT opportunities for TANF public assistance recipients, whereby WIA reimburses participating employers for training and NHEP provides OJT development and support services to its participating trainees.
+In an effort to stretch its resources and serve more participants, NHEP has partnered with the Workforce Innovation and Opportunity Act (WIOA) Program to fund OJT opportunities for TANF public assistance recipients, whereby WIA reimburses participating employers for training and NHEP provides OJT development and support services to its participating trainees.